Saturday, October 5, 2024

 “And That's The Boxing Truth."

-Joyce vs. Chisora takes place on Saturday, July 27th at the O2 Arena in London, England.
-The fight can be seen in the United States on digital subscription sports streaming network ESPN+ beginning at 3:30PM ET/12:30PM PT.
+Alimkhanuly vs. Mikhailovich takes place on Friday, October 4th at The Star Pyrmont in Sydney, Australia.
+The fight can be seen in the United States on digital subscription sports streaming network ESPN+ beginning at 5AM ET/2AM PT and will be available for on-demand delayed viewing.

 (*Check your local listings Internationally.*)